Prioritized Task Scheduling

 2. Let document be global’s associated Document if global is a Window object; otherwise null.

-3. Let enqueue order be scheduler’s next enqueue order.
+4. Let enqueue order be event loop’s next enqueue order.

-4. Increment scheduler’s next enqueue order by 1.
+5. Increment event loop’s next enqueue order by 1.

-5. Let task be the result of queuing a scheduler task on queue given enqueue order, the posted task task source, and document, and that performs the following steps:
+6. Set handle’s task to the result of queuing a scheduler task on handle’s queue given enqueue order, the posted task task source, and document, and that performs the following steps:

 Because this algorithm can be called from in parallel steps, parts of this and other algorithms are racy.
 Specifically, the next enqueue order should be updated atomically, and accessing the scheduler task queues should occur atomically.
 The latter also affects the event loop task queues (see this issue).